rodneybejabeng/Flask-REST-API/README.md

 ### description

-Flask REST API that can GET, POST, PUT, and DELETE YouTube videos.
+Example Flask REST API, created for learning purposes.

+Initializes a database with YouTube videos using SQLAlachemy and implements the HTTPS methods GET, POST, PUT, and DELETE.